Quakers -- Pennsylvania

 Subject Source: Library of Congress Subject Headings

-Scope and Content note This collection is comprised of the single volume signature album of Julia Cope Collins.
-According to the inscription on the front cover, this "Floral Album" was given to her by her mother in August of 1879.
-The album includes signatures, which are occasionally accompanied with a short note, quote, or sketch by the signer.
+Overview The signature album of Julia Cope Collins includes signatures, which are occasionally accompanied by a short note, quote, or sketch by the signer.
+According to the inscription on the front cover, this "Floral Album" was given to Collins by her mother in August of 1879.

 Abstract This collection includes printed and manuscript materials concerning the publication and sale of Comly's books, his probate records, and other papers relating to John Comly and his family.
 Also includes records of the Byberry & Andalusia (Turnpike) Road Company.

 Overview John Comly, a Quaker minister and school master, was born in 1773.
 He married Rebecca Budd, a fellow teacher at the Westtown School, in 1803.
 They operated the Pleasant Hill Boarding School on their Byberry farm from 1804-1815.
 The collection includes family correspondence, the journal of John Comly's brother, Isaac, other manuscript writings, financial and legal papers, and miscellaneous papers.
 Also includes the ledger and memorabilia of Pleasant Hill Boarding School and papers of Helen Comly...